 How to avoid a droopy eyelid after frown anti-wrinkle injections

-Dr Gavin Chan (MBBS, Cosmetic Physician, Liposuctionist) explains, “Frown anti-wrinkle injections are the most popular cosmetic procedure in the world, but with them comes the most dreaded but not common complication of a droopy eyelid.”
+Dr Gavin Chan (MBBS, Cosmetic Doctor, Liposuctionist) explains, “Frown anti-wrinkle injections are a popular cosmetic procedure across the world, but with them comes the most dreaded but not common complication of a droopy eyelid.”
 This uncommon complication from a common and seemingly easy procedure is where a patient can experience one of their eyelids drooping a week or so after the anti-wrinkle treatment.
 In the unlikely incidence that this occurs, the eyelid will remain like that for three months or whenever the injection wears off.
-You don’t need to be put off having anti-wrinkle injections frown treatment though.
 Dr Gavin Chan has tips and techniques on how to avoid droopy eyelid when having the world’s most popular anti-wrinkle procedure.

 What is anti-wrinkle frown treatment?